-Meets bi-weekly to develop improvement plans based the performance from the various reviews, and a vehicle to share performance data, reports from the quarterly case reviews, trends from incident reporting, and client satisfaction surveys.
+Meets at a minimum bi-weekly to develop improvement plans based on the performance from the various reviews, and a vehicle to share performance data, reports from the quarterly case reviews, trends from incident reporting, and client satisfaction surveys.

-The Directors of Continuous Quality Improvement is charged with the task of ensuring ongoing implementation and coordination of Performance and Quality improvement activities.
+The Directors of Continuous Quality Improvement are charged with the task of ensuring ongoing implementation and coordination of Performance and Quality Improvement activities.
 The CQI teams coordinate the quarterly case record reviews, outside reviews of the agency, analyze data and complete written reports.
-The CQI teams also reviews the agency's performance on scorecard indicators, contracted and federal measures.
+The CQI teams also review the agency's performance on scorecard indicators, contracted and federal measures.
 The staff members responsible for CQI are qualified by experience and education to engage staff from all areas of the agency, systemically collect and analyze data, and communicate results and recommendations for each key audience including management and the case managers.
-Each receives specialized ongoing training related to quality improvement, best practices, and others as appropriate.
-The CQI team reports to the Chief Operating Officer.
-The Broward CQI team has one (1) Director; four (4) Quality Managers designated for Circuit 17 along with one (1) Project Manager (Compliance & Accreditation) and the Broward Data Entry Team.
-The Palm Beach CQI team has one (1) Director and two (2) Quality Managers designated for Circuit 15 along with the Palm Beach Data Entry Team.
-In Circuit 15, the CQI team works closely with the Case Management Organization (CMO) Quality Management staff for purposes of quality improvement activities.
+Each receives specialized ongoing training related to quality improvement, Florida's Child Welfare Practice Model, and others as appropriate.
+The CQI team reports to the Chief Program Officer.
+The CQI team has one (1) Director and two (2) Quality Managers designated for Circuit 15 file reviews and two (2) Quality Managers designated for Circuit 17 file reviews.
+Also led by the Chief Program Officer, one (1) Director of CQI oversees the quality improvement activities of the agency, data entry and analysis, special projects and coordinates all functions related to the external monitoring of the agency throughout the year.
+This team includes one (1) Quality Manager, one (1) Project Manager MIS Decision Support Services, and one (1) Data Supervisor who oversees ChildNet's Data Specialists.
+The CQI team also includes one (1) Regional Quality Manager (for both circuits).
+In Circuit 15, the CQI team partners with the Case Management Organization (CMO) Quality Management staff for purposes of quality improvement activities.